OUDSL/openrefine-tutorial/index.md

 ## Creating a Project
 Open OpenRefine.
 It should open a browser window.
 If you look at the address bar at the top it should display 127.0.0.0.1:3333.
 This indicates that it is running on our local machine.
 You do not need to be connected to the internet to use OpenRefine.

 To start a new project, select **Create Project** in the upper right corner.
-Notice that you can choose files from your computer, an URL, your clipboard, or Google Data.
+Notice that you can choose files from your computer, a URL, your clipboard, or Google Data.
 We want to choose a file from our computer.
 Click **Choose Files**, and select the MissingMigrants.xlsx file.
 Click **Next**.

 ![Creating a project](images/image_02.png)